Collective Annealing by Switching Temperatures: a Boltzmann-type description: Numerical examples

-\end{enumerate} For the following experiments, we set $N=4\times 10^4$ and simulate the algorithm over 750 time steps on the Ackley test function.
-The simulation is repeated and averaged 100 times to avoid statistical bias.
+\end{enumerate} For the following calibration tests, we set $N=4\times 10^4$ and simulate the algorithm over 750 time steps on the one-dimensional Ackley function.
+Each simulation is repeated and averaged over 100 times to avoid statistical bias.
+The purpose of these tests is not to perform an exhaustive optimization of the parameters, but rather to verify that the collective temperature interaction can reproduce standard cooling behaviours through suitable choices of the interaction parameters